bibichannel/workshop-01/content/4-createCICD/4.2-checkResult/_index.md

 ---
-title : "Check result"
+title : "Check the result"
 date : "`r Sys.Date()`"
 weight : 2
 chapter : false
 pre : " <b> 4.2 </b> "
 ---

-Sau khi chạy 1 pipeline từ CodePipeline mà ta vừa mới tạo.
-Tiếp sau đây ta sẽ kiểm tra kết quả trả về.

-1. Kiểm tra bucket
-Ta truy cập vào console của [S3](https://s3.console.aws.amazon.com/s3/buckets) Ở đây ta thấy ngoài bucket mà ta đã tạo ở [bước 2]() Thì CodePipeline sẽ tạo ra thêm 1 bucket nữa để nó lưu trữ artifact trong quá trình pipeline
+After running a pipeline from CodePipeline that we've just created, let's proceed to check the returned results.

+1. Bucket Inspection:
+- To begin, we access the  [S3](https://s3.console.aws.amazon.com/s3/buckets)
+- Here, apart from the bucket created in [step 2.4](../../2-prerequiste/2.4-createS3/)

+- CodePipeline generates an additional bucket to store artifacts during the pipeline process.

 ![IMAGE](/images/4-createCICD/4.2-checkResult/001-check.png)

-Truy cập **workshop-01-react** bucket.
-Ta thấy tất cả các file ta cần trong tệp **build** của dự án đã có trong bucket này.
+- Navigate to the **workshop-01-react** bucket.
+We observe all necessary files within the build directory of our project present in this bucket.

 {{%notice tip%}}
-Tới bước này bạn hoàn toàn có thể public nội dung này lên internet từ S3 và người dùng có thể truy cập website của bạn.
-Nhưng sẽ tôt hơn nếu bạn sử dụng thêm dịch vụ CDN và route53 để tăng tốc website của bạn, sử dụng tên miền của chính bạn và tăng cường bảo mật.
+At this stage, you can completely make this content public on the internet from S3, and users can access your website.
+However, it's advisable to utilize additional CDN and Route 53 services to enhance your website's speed, use your own domain, and bolster security.

 {{%/notice%}}

 ![IMAGE](/images/4-createCICD/4.2-checkResult/002-check.png)

-Truy cập bucket còn lại ta thấy 2 folder được tạo là **BuildArtif** và **SourceArtif** trong này sẽ chứa các artifact(.Zip) của source stage và build stage trong pipepline.
+- Accessing the other bucket, we find two folders created: **BuildArtif** and **SourceArtif**, where artifacts (.Zip) from the source stage and build stage in the pipeline are stored.

 ![IMAGE](/images/4-createCICD/4.2-checkResult/003-check.png)
 ![IMAGE](/images/4-createCICD/4.2-checkResult/004-check.png)
 ![IMAGE](/images/4-createCICD/4.2-checkResult/005-check.png)

-2. Kiểm tra CodeBuild
+2. CodeBuild Examination:
-Truy cập vào **Build project** ta thấy:
+- Accessing the **Build project**, we observe:
-- Có 1 build đã thành công với **build number** là **1**, **Submitter** là **codepipeline**
+-One successful build with **build number** as **1**, **Submitter** as **codepipeline**.

 ![IMAGE](/images/4-createCICD/4.2-checkResult/006-check.png)

-- Phase của code build đều success
+- All phases of the code build are successful.
-- Để hiểu hơn về các phase trong một code build, bạn có thể tham khảo thêm [tại đây](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_BuildPhase.html).
+- For a deeper understanding of the phases in a code build, you can refer [here](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_BuildPhase.html).

 ![IMAGE](/images/4-createCICD/4.2-checkResult/007-check.png)

-3. Kiểm tra CloudWatch
+3. CloudWatch Verification:
-Truy cập vào console của **CloudWatch**, click vào **Log groups** ta thấy log group của dịch vụ CodeBuild.
+Accessing the **CloudWatch** console, clicking on **Log groups**, we find the log group for the CodeBuild service.

 ![IMAGE](/images/4-createCICD/4.2-checkResult/008-check.png)

-Mỗi log group sẽ chứa tập hợp các **log streams**, mỗi log streams nó chính là lưu thông tin của một quá trình build của project.
+Each log group contains sets of **log streams**, where each log stream represents information about a build process of a project.

 ![IMAGE](/images/4-createCICD/4.2-checkResult/009-check.png)

-Nhấn vào log stream để xem chi tiết.
+Clicking on a log stream provides detailed information.

 ![IMAGE](/images/4-createCICD/4.2-checkResult/010-check.png)

-Đây chính là thông tin của một quá trình build từ download source cho đến lúc push artifact.
+This represents the information of a build process from downloading source to pushing artifacts.